Scheelhaase, Hull, Kynard and Brown Voted 2013 Captains

-Tim Beckman is in his second season leading the University of Illinois football program in 2013.
+Tim Beckman is now in his second season leading the University of Illinois football program.
 He was named the 23rd Fighting Illini head football coach by director of athletics Mike Thomas on Dec.
 9, 2011.

-Under Beckman's leadership, the Illini have excelled in the classroom.
-Fifteen players earned their degree in 2012 and a record number of football student-athletes posted at least a 3.0 grade-point-average in back-to-back semesters - 39 in spring 2012 and 42 in fall 2012.
-The Illini have also been active in the community, hosting free weekly youth clinics during the season and making regular visits to local schools and hospitals throughout the year.
+The Illini also have excelled in the classroom under Beckman's leadership.
+Sixteen players earned their degrees in 2013, after 15 did so in 2012.
+And a record number of football student-athletes posted at least a 3.0 grade-point-average in three consecutive semesters: 39 in spring 2012, 42 in fall 2012 and 51 in spring 2013.
+The Illini also have been active in the community, hosting free weekly youth clinics during the season and making regular visits to local schools and hospitals throughout the year.

 Prior to Illinois, Beckman spent three years as head coach at Toledo, where he led the Rockets to two bowl appearances and a Mid-American Conference West Division co-championship.

 Beckman engineered an impressive turnaround at Toledo in his three years at the helm after inheriting a team that went 3-9 in 2008.
-The Rockets improved to 5-7 in 2009 before going 8-5 with a 7-1 record in the MAC, and a berth in the Little Caesars Pizza Bowl in 2010.
-Toledo posted an 8-4 record this season, including another 7-1 MAC record, a share of the MAC West Division title and a berth in the Military Bowl.
-In the last two seasons, Beckman has compiled a 14-2 record in MAC games, second-best in the conference over that span.
+The Rockets improved to 5-7 in 2009 before going 8-5 with a 7-1 record in the MAC and a berth in the Little Caesars Pizza Bowl in 2010.
+Toledo posted an 8-4 record in 2011, including another 7-1 MAC record, a share of the MAC West Division title and a berth in the Military Bowl.
+In the last two seasons, Beckman compiled a 14-2 record in MAC games, second best in the conference over that span.

-Beckman sent a pair of Toledo players to the NFL in defensive back Barry Church and receiver Stephen Williams in 2010, and had three players earn first-team All-MAC honors in 2011, including Eric Page, who earned first-team honors as a receiver, kick returner and punt returner.
+Beckman sent a pair of Toledo players to the NFL in defensive back Barry Church and receiver Stephen Williams in 2010.
+Three players earned first-team All-MAC honors in 2011, including Eric Page, who earned first-team honors as a receiver, kick returner and punt returner.

 Before accepting Toledo's head coaching position, Beckman had 21 years of experience as an assistant coach.
-He served as the defensive coordinator at Oklahoma State (2007-08), the cornerbacks coach at Ohio State (2005-06), the defensive coordinator/assistant head coach at Bowling Green (1998-2004), the defensive coordinator at Elon (1996-97), the secondary coach/recruiting coordinator at Western Carolina (1990-95) and as a graduate assistant at Auburn (1988- 89).
+He served as the defensive coordinator at Oklahoma State (2007-08), the cornerbacks coach at Ohio State (2005-06), the defensive coordinator/assistant head coach at Bowling Green (1998-2004), the defensive coordinator at Elon (1996-97), the secondary coach/recruiting coordinator at Western Carolina (1990-95) and a graduate assistant at Auburn (1988-89).

 Beckman's two seasons as the defensive coordinator at Oklahoma State were successful, as the Cowboys posted a 16-10 record, including a 9-4 mark in 2008 and an appearance in the Holiday Bowl.
 In 2007, the Cowboys went 7-6, including a win over Indiana in the Insight Bowl.